List of acquisitions by Cisco

-Cisco is an American computer networking company.
+Cisco Systems, Inc., commonly known as Cisco, is an American computer networking company.
 Cisco made its first acquisition in 1993, which was followed by a series of further acquisitions.

 History

 Founded in 1984, Cisco did not acquire a company during the first seven years of its existence; but, on September 24, 1993, Cisco acquired Crescendo Communications, a LAN switching company.
 Following the first Cisco takeover purchase, acquisitions have constituted 50 percent of the company's business activity.